z31nnx/aegis-aws-security/README.md

 ## Costs & Environments
 - **Sandbox (ACG/Pluralsight)**: No personal AWS charges; validated here.
 - **Small prod account**: Typically not much, just tens of USD/month for CloudTrail, Config evals, GuardDuty, and S3 logs.
 Depends on event/log volumes.
+- Please review [AWS Pricing Calculator](https://calculator.aws/#/) for your use case.

 ## License
 This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.